HeardLibrary/digital-scholarship/script/python/wg.md

 The beginners lessons are generally offered at least once per semester.
 See the schedule below for session details.

-During the fall of 2021, we are planning to offer the lessons in-person, although it is also possible to participate via Zoom.
-Advance registration is required to participate remotely.
-It is recommended, but not required to participate in-person.
-To register, go to the link at the appropriate schedule below.
-After registering, you will receive a confirmation email containing information about joining the Zoom session.

-Each lesson includes of a series of videos with a practice Jupyter notebook and homework assignments.
+Each lesson includes of a series of videos with a practice Jupyter/Colab notebook and homework assignments.
 The live working sessions provide an opportunity for participants to ask questions about the lesson videos and homework, or to work on the homework with assistance.

 The lessons are part of a free, online learning system called [CodeGraf](../../codegraf).
 You are welcome to work through these lessons or any of the other lesson modules available in CodeGraf on your own at any time (no registration required).
 To explore all of the lesson modules that are available, visit the [CodeGraf landing page](../../codegraf).